lupyuen/lupyuen.github.io/src/sensor.md

 _To test a different sensor, do we rewrite the Zig Sensor App?_

-_Is there an easier way to test various NuttX Sensors?_
+_Is there an easier way to test any NuttX Sensor?_

-TODO
+This is how we test __any NuttX Sensor__, without rewriting our Zig Sensor App...

 ```text
 nsh> sensortest -n 1 baro0